adamrfox/rbk_nas_bulk_add/README.md

 -c | --creds= : Specify the Rubrik credentials instead of being prompted.
 Use user:password or the filename of an obfuscated creds file.
 -f | --fileset= : Assign each share to this fileset
 -s | --sla= : Assign an SLA to each share in this fileset.
-Must be used with -f rubrik : The hostname or IP address of the Rubrik
+Must be used with -f -e | --add_exports= : Adds the Rubrik IPs to the root client list of the NFS exports [Isilon Only] rubrik : The hostname or IP address of the Rubrik
 </pre>
 The input file: